Dear Campus Community,

 - HOLD ON to your cover to prevent it from moving away from you during the shaking

 - DO NOT attempt to run outside or stand in a doorway during an earthquake.
 Running during an earthquake may cause injury

 A test of the “Nixle” emergency notification system will also be done to coincide with the start of the drill.
-If you have not already signed up for Nixle, please text “GO GCCALERT” to 888777.
+To sign up for Nixle, please text “GO GCCALERT” to 888777 or sign up by visiting www.glendale.edu/alerts .
 It is free to subscribe however your standard messaging rates may apply.

 Now is the time to prepare your homes and work places for a major earthquake.
 Look over your home, classrooms, office and work areas to identify potential items that may fall over during an earthquake.

 - Move heavy or large items to the floor or low shelves

 - Move things that can fall on you away from where you spend a lot of time

 - Move heavy or unstable objects away from doors and escape routes